 First, we’re going to make a log cabin patchwork rectangle, then we’ll cut out our stocking shape from it, line it, back it and turn it into a beautiful finished stocking.

 There are a few tools that are invaluable when quilting, and those are a quilters ruler, a cutting mat, and a rotary cutter.
 They will make your life a lot easier, but don’t worry if you don’t have them, a ruler, pencil and scissors will make do.

 For this stocking I’m using fabrics from the bundle Cotton Couture, which has some lovely pastel red and green shades in it, and I’m going to mix them up with neutral colors from a Fairy Frost bundle.

 Design and Fabrics

-Start by thinking about how you might want to play with the colour layout in this pattern – you could do two sides of the square in light colours and two sides in dark colours, or you could alternate light and dark stripes each time you go around the square, or make the whole stocking in different shades of the same colour... the possibilities are endless!
+Start by thinking about how you might want to play with the color layout in this pattern – you could do two sides of the square in light colors and two sides in dark colors, or you could alternate light and dark stripes each time you go around the square, or make the whole stocking in different shades of the same color... the possibilities are endless!

 For this stocking, I’m going to make two opposite sides of my square in pastel reds and pinks, and the other two alternate sides in greens from the Cotton Couture bundle, and I’m going to use Fairy Frost fabrics for the details and backing.